rocky-linux/documentation/docs/guides/automation/anacron.md

 ##  Assumptions

-* You have understood the basic knowledge of bash, python or other scripting or programming tools, and want to run the script automatically.
+* You have the basic knowledge of bash, python or other scripting or programming tools, and want to run the script automatically.
 * You connected in as the root user, or switch to root with `su - root`.

 ##  `anacron` Introduction